W*A*L*T*E*R: Cast

-Relationship with M*A*S*H

-In the pilot episode of W*A*L*T*E*R, only three main characters from the original series, Lieutenant Colonel Henry Blake, Captain Benjamin "Hawkeye" Pierce, and Major Margaret "Hot Lips" Houlihan were mentioned by Walter O'Reilly.
-He had kept a photograph of all of his former Army buddies from the 4077th MASH unit in his wallet.

 Production

-Timeline

-The episode takes place some time in late-1954, after the series finale of M*A*S*H (June, 1953), and a two-part guest appearance on AfterMASH, in which Radar was forced to leave the family farm.

-Broadcast difficulties

 Since the pilot was never picked up by CBS as a series, it was shown as a "CBS Special Presentation" on July 17, 1984.
-It was shown once in the Eastern and Central time zones of the United States, but pre-empted on the West Coast by CBS News coverage of the Democratic National Convention.
+It was shown once in the Eastern and Central time zones of the United States, but pre-empted on the West Coast and in the Mountain time zone by CBS News coverage of the Democratic National Convention.
 This is the only known broadcast of the pilot.